-Many of projects I’ve come into contact with over the years run into problems that stem from a lack of focus in two areas.
+Many of the projects I’ve come into contact with over the years run into problems that stem from a lack of focus in two areas.
 A lack of ability to effectively deal with people.
 And a lack of depth of knowledge of strategy.

 I’ve been around projects for almost 20 years.
 Working in roles such as systems analyst, business analyst, project manager, program manager, management consultant and change manager.
-During this time I’ve seen a wide variety of methods and tools applied, but regardless of those there are consistent underlying problems.
+During this time I’ve seen a wide variety of methods and tools applied, but regardless of those, there are consistent underlying problems.

 The profile of the project manager is critical to a projects success.
 What experience do they have? what do they focus on? what tools do they use? how do they manage conflict? a good project manager needs a wide variety of skills.

 If I were to estimate I would say around 1 in 5 projects that I come into contact with have good, multi-faceted project managers.
 The good news is we can all become better project managers and in this article I’d like to address one of the biggest opportunity areas for improvement.

 I’ll start from where project managers are strong; methods and tools.
 Project management seems to attract people who are organised and enjoy structure and detail.
 They feel confident about studying approaches and tools and applying them to their projects.
 I often see a huge focus on topics such as: